 All secondary schools in Ireland, both DEIS and non-DEIS schools are expected to use the process of school self-evaluation to create their own action plan for the teaching of numeracy across the curriculum (DES, 2011a, 2012, 2016).
-This was seen by some researchers as a political motive rather than a pedagogical one (Ó Breacháin and O’ Toole, 2013), and since McKeown et al. (2019) stated that the 2009 results in PISA were an outlier for Ireland was the strategy necessary at the time?
+This was seen by some researchers as a political motive rather than a pedagogical one (Ó Breacháin and O’ Toole, 2013).
 In a study commissioned by the Department of Education and Skills in Ireland to ascertain the effectiveness of DEIS it was found that although there was a slight, albeit significant gap between DEIS and non-DEIS schools in narrowing the attainment gap in Junior Certificate English between 2003 and 2011, no such improvement was in evidence in Mathematics (Smyth et al., 2015).
 This was further reinforced with results in PISA across all domains including mathematics (Perkins et al., 2013), a trend which is also evident across all OECD countries (OECD, 2014).
 The DES interim report on the national strategy (DES, 2017a), and in a DEIS Action Plan launched by the government (DES, 2017b) set out specific targets for DEIS schools to decrease the attainment gap between DEIS and non-DEIS schools.
-Research has shown that there was a lack of the use of evidence based data in terms of student attainment as a form of self-evaluation (McNamara and O’ Hara, 2006).
-However, the policy in the initial strategy (DES, 2011a) saying that all teachers had a responsibility for teaching numeracy did not take into account the levels of mathematical skills reasoning (Callingham et al., 2015) associated with the various subjects; and the fact by this virtue that not all teachers might identify themselves as embedders of numeracy (Bennison, 2015a).
+McNamara and O’ Hara (2006) showed that there was a lack of the use of evidence based data in terms of student attainment as a form of self-evaluation.
+However, the policy in the initial strategy (DES, 2011a) saying that all teachers had a responsibility for teaching numeracy did not take into account the levels of mathematical skills and reasoning associated with the various subjects.

 Ireland’s policy makers were expecting schools to close attainment gaps nationally by implementing by and large “cross-curricular approaches” (DES, 2015a, p.
 4).
 A hybridity of leadership has been seen to be effective in the teaching of and improvement of mathematics outcomes between senior leadership and teacher leadership (Higgins and Bonne, 2011).
 However, the promotion of numeracy requires whole-school cross-curricular direction which requires a coordinated approach in a school (DES, 2015a).
-However, the ubiquitous nature of numeracy means that there are multiple opportunities for its teaching (Steen, 1999; DES, 2015a); the deeper models of integration (English, 2016) which have also shown benefits to learners through teacher collaboration (Collazo Rivera, 2020; Johnston et al., 2020) should not be marginalised by either senior leadership of teacher leadership within schools.
+The ubiquitous nature of numeracy means that there are multiple opportunities for its teaching (Steen, 1999; DES, 2015a); the deeper models of integration which have also shown benefits to learners through teacher collaboration (English, 2016; Collazo Rivera, 2020; Johnston et al., 2020) should not be marginalised by either senior leadership or teacher leadership within schools.